atsaloli/cicd/01-setting-up-ci/20-installing-gitlab-ci.md

 ### Unregistering runners

-If you should ever want to unregister a runner, run `gitlab-runner unregister` and supply GitLab URL and runner token which you can get from "gitlab-runner list`.
+If you should ever want to unregister a runner, specify the runner you want to unregister:

-Example:

 ```
-gitlab-runner unregister --url https://gitlab.com/ --token 8fa8dbe717be4580f3e7ffd0d8514b
+gitlab-runner unregister --name 'Shell Runner'
 ```

-Note: the runner token is different from the registration token which you get from the GitLab UI.
+You can also unregister a runner by token (the runner token is different from the registration token, you can get the token from `gitlab-runner list`.)

+Run `gitlab-runner help` to see other things you can do with `gitlab-runner`.

 ## Register Docker runner